SciPhi-AI/R2R/README.md

 # SciPhi-R2R

-SciPhi r2r (RAG to Riches) is a Python framework designed for the rapid construction and deployment of production-ready Retrieval-Augmented Generation (RAG) systems.
+SciPhi-R2R (RAG to Riches) is a Python framework designed for the rapid construction and deployment of production-ready Retrieval-Augmented Generation (RAG) systems.
 This semi-opinionated framework accelerates the transition from experimental stages to production-grade RAG systems.

 ## Installation